segmentio/segment-docs/src/connections/functions/destination-functions.md

 ### Data control

-You can use [Destination Filters](/docs/connections/destinations/destination-filters/) or Privacy Controls to manage what events and, of those events, which event properties are sent to your Destination Function.
+You can use [Destination Filters](/docs/connections/destinations/destination-filters/) or [Privacy Portal](https://segment.com/docs/privacy/portal/) to manage what events and, of those events, which event properties are sent to your destination function.

 ## Destination functions FAQs